sarthakpandey6162/Energy-Efficient-CPU-Scheduler/README.md

 3 → High power

+Lower score → more energy-efficient → scheduled first

 This scheduler is non-preemptive and easy

 🧠 Core Idea Behind the Algorithm

-We estimate the process’s “energy cost” using:
+We estimate the process’s energy demand using:

 🔸 Scheduling Score
 score = BT × PH